zaiisao/Documentation/en/Agora Platform/audio_related_faq.md

   </tr>
 </table>

-**Step 3: Monitor Quality of Experience in Agora Analytics in Dashboard**
+**Step 3: Monitor the Quality of Experience in Agora Analytics in Dashboard**

 You can check the statistics of every call in [Agora Analytics](https://dashboard.agora.io/analytics/call/search) in Dashboard.
 For more information, see [Agora Analytics Tutorial](https://dashboard.agora.io/analytics/call/tutorial?_ga=2.197716463.1125435494.1542623251-764614247.1539586349).